joychester/Doraemon/README.md

 replaying [apache access] log by JMeter samlper to mimic the real user load

 inspired by blazemeter post: [Learn How to Replay Your Production Traffic With JMeter](http://blazemeter.com/blog/stop-making-assumptions-learn-how-replay-your-production-traffic-jmeter), but with my own optimization and enhancement
+PS: the first row in the formatted log file will be ignored, due to fetch the log started timestamp.